|

 Rudine, March 2008 |

-a lot of good places to eat, and finding
+has a lot of good places to eat, and finding

 a good hotel is easy.
-Everyone in the Valley is aware of the
+Everyone in the Valley is aware of the tropical

-tropical vegetation, and Harlingen businesses believe in
+vegetation, and Harlingen businesses believe in showing it off,

-showing it off, whether it's a hotel patio or the landscaping of
+whether it's a hotel patio or the landscaping of a fast food restaurant.

-a fast food restaurant.
-Many restaurants are family owned and not
+Many restaurants are family owned and not just by the current generation.

-just by the current generation.
-In addition to above average service,
+In addition to above average service, many feature specialties you

-many feature specialties you can't get anywhere else.
-There are
+can't get anywhere else.
+There are several extremely scenic neighborhoods,

-several extremely scenic neighborhoods, and we usually don't recommend
+and we usually don't recommend sightseeing in residential areas.
+We

-houses, but once again for the vegetation.
+don't recommend them for the houses, but once again for the vegetation.

-benches at a downtown park were reminiscent of the ones in
+We noticed the benches at a downtown park were reminiscent

-Closer examination showed that they were from Mexico and had the
+Closer examination showed that they were from Mexico and had the City

-we appreciate your efforts.
+your efforts.
 It's a subtle detail that a lot of towns

 in Texas would enjoy having.

-Rio Grande
+of Rio Grande

 City and Roma,